 In the past few months, I think I’ve counted maybe thirteen different articles floating around the internet about how to treat introverts.
 Lists of reasons why introverts don’t want to hang out with me, and what it is that introverts need in their lives, and how staying in on a Friday night is actually an introvert’s paradise, have all made their way to my computer screen.
-Every time I open up Buzzfeed to kill some time and watch single people live like a married couple for a week, or whatever, I find a piece of journalism dedicated to catering to the needs of introverts, and honestly, I’m over it.
-I get it, you like to retreat to a hole in the ground every day and sit by yourself, I know, I know, I know.
-But where does that leave me?
-Am I supposed to go sit by myself too?
+Every time I open up Buzzfeed to kill some time and watch single people live like a married couple for a week, or whatever, I find a piece of journalism dedicated to catering to the needs of introverts.
+I get it, you need alone time to recharge your batteries, I know, I know, I know.
+But my question is this: why are the extroverts getting stiffed here?
+Where are the articles with tips on how to support your extroverted friends?
+Where does this leave me, whose needs are dependent on connecting with other humans?
+Am I just supposed to go sit by myself too?

 This year I signed myself up to do something totally unnatural for an extrovert.
-For the next two semesters, I am living alone.
-This may sound like heaven to some: a life with nothing but peace and quiet when you come home from the school day, but for me, who has had roommates since age sixteen, from boarding school to freshman dorms to the sorority house, it’s intimidating to think that I will be the only resident in my living space (other than the dog, of course).
+For the next six months, I am living alone.
+This may sound like heaven to some: a life with nothing but peace and quiet when you come home from work or school, but for me, who has had roommates since age sixteen, from boarding school to freshman dorms to the sorority house, it’s intimidating to think that I will be the only resident in my living space (other than the dog, of course).
 As much as I would like to think of my apartment as a sanctuary, coming home to an empty one-bedroom is forcing me far outside of my comfort zone.
 It has been an adjustment, to say the least.

 But, I’m getting better.